ChetanThapliyal/ShellScriptingMagic/README.md

 Here are the scripts included in this repository:

 1. [history_keeper.sh](https://github.com/che01tan/ShellScriptingMagic/blob/main/History%20Keeper/history_keeper.sh): Automatically saves your bash shell history and appends new entries to a designated file.
-2. [project_setup.sh](https://github.com/ChetanThapliyal/ShellScriptingMagic/blob/main/Quick%20Project%20Setup/project_setup.sh): Description of what this script does.
+2. [project_setup.sh](https://github.com/ChetanThapliyal/ShellScriptingMagic/blob/main/Quick%20Project%20Setup/project_setup.sh): Designed to streamline the process of setting up a new project quickly.
-3. `script_name.sh`: Description of what this script does.
+3. [log_cleaner.sh](): Automatically clean up log files, helping you free up valuable disk space and maintain a tidy development environment.
 4. `script_name.sh`: Description of what this script does.
 5. `script_name.sh`: Description of what this script does.